 - Providing opportunities for scholars and students to work with public officials on a variety of concrete projects, including support through internships and fellowships;

 - Creating two-way “data pipelines” and mapping tools that give researchers easier access to public data in ways not heretofore possible, and to give public officials easier access to academic analyses of the data;

 - Identifying core questions that concern both policymakers and scholars with the goal of facilitating original research that has both practical relevance and also addresses scholarly questions; and

 - Developing mechanisms that bring together officials and researchers in ways that ensure officials are aware of research findings and researchers are aware of policymakers’ knowledge and can learn from policymakers’ experiences in working on these topics.
-The major initial effort of BARI in this area was a symposium held in the fall of 2011 at the Radcliffe Institute--click for symposium agenda:
+The symposium that launched the initial effort of BARI in this area was held in the fall of 2011 at the Radcliffe Institute: